AuDigitalHealth/lingo/docs/USERGUIDE.md

 3. Save the concept and run the classification.

-4. Save the classification results and return to Snomio.
+4. Save the classification results and return to Lingo.

 5. Click the ***ECL Refset Tool*** icon on the banner bar.